 Lifestyle changes may include:

-In addition to lifestyle changes, treatments often include medications and/or procedures.
+In addition to lifestyle changes, treatments often include medications, procedures, or both.

 Medications are used to:

-Medications to prevent or treat blood clots and stroke include:
+Medications to prevent or treat blood clots and stroke include blood thinners, also called anticoagulants, for example:

-Talk with your doctor about which blood thinner is right for you.
+Talk with your care team about which blood thinner is right for you.
 Keep in mind that if you take a blood thinner, you must be very cautious about falls and other accidents that might cause bleeding.
-There are medicines or antidotes that can reverse the blood-thinning power of warfarin, but no reversal agents exist yet for the newer medications.
+There are medicines or antidotes that can reverse the blood-thinning power of warfarin, but those don't exist yet for the newer medications.

-There may also be dietary restrictions.
+You might also have limits on what you can eat.
 For example, foods like spinach, kale and other vegetables are rich in vitamin K, which can disrupt the way warfarin works.
-That’s why you have to be careful to consume the same amount every day if you take warfarin.
-You also need to have your blood checked frequently when taking this medicine (called your INR/PT).
+That’s why you have to be careful to eat the same amount every day if you take warfarin.
+You also need to have your blood checked often when taking this medicine (called your INR/PT).

 |Rate controlling medications||Heart rhythm controlling medications|